Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Neutrogena is another dermatologist-recommended brand.

-Their revitalizing body gel is based on hyaluronic acid.
+Their revitalizing body gel cream is based on hyaluronic acid.
 It absorbs instantly, which allows you to dress quickly.

 It feels soothing on a hot summer day.